suncoast-devs/handbook/lessons/html-intro/images.md

 So, why would you ever see or need alt text?
 It can come in handy for a number of reasons:

-- The user is visually impaired, and is using a screen reader to read the web out to them.
-In fact, having alt text available to describe images is useful to most users.
+- The user is visually impaired and is using a screen reader to read the web out to them.
+Having alt text available to describe images is helpful to most users.
-- As described above, the spelling of the file or path name might be wrong.
+- As described above, the spelling of the file or pathname might be wrong.
 - The browser doesn't support the image type.
 Some people still use text-only browsers, such as Lynx, which displays the alt text of images.
 - You may want to provide text for search engines to utilize; for example,